mubid-01/LACMAFNet/README.md

 ## Architecture

-The LACMAFNet architecture is composed of three key stages: a multi-stream encoder, a hybrid bottleneck for feature fusion, and a hierarchical gated decoder for mask reconstruction.
+The SYNAPSE-Net architecture is composed of three key stages: a multi-stream encoder, a hybrid bottleneck for feature fusion, and a hierarchical gated decoder for mask reconstruction.

 *Fig 1.
-The LACMAFNet architecture, consisting of N parallel CNN encoders, a hybrid bottleneck, and a Hierarchical Gated Decoder.*
+The SYNAPSE-Net architecture, consisting of N parallel CNN encoders, a hybrid bottleneck, and a Hierarchical Gated Decoder.*

 #### 1. Unified Multi-Stream Encoder
 To preserve crucial modality-specific pathological information, each input MRI sequence (e.g., T1, T2-FLAIR, DWI) is processed by an independent, parallel CNN encoder.
 This "late-fusion" approach prevents the early loss of subtle indicators.
 Skip connections from each stream are later refined and fused using a Convolutional Block Attention Module (CBAM) before being passed to the decoder.